xendk/reaper/README.md

 * `q` - bury buffer.
 It can be recalled with the `reaper` command.
 * `g` - refresh the list.
 * `d` - change date.
 Supply a date in Y-M-D or Y.M.D format.
-Year or year and month may be left out.
+Year or year and month may be left out. +D or -D to go forward/back days from currently displayed.
+* `f/b` - Go to next/previous day.
 * `SPC` - restart the timer at point.
 * `RET` - restart the timer at point and bury buffer.
 * `c` - start a new timer.